AntonioRBLX/UI-Libs/FPSLibrary/README.md

 		RememberJoins = true
 	};
 	KeySystem = {
-		Enabled = true; -- The thread will yield until key is submitted Keys = {"key1","key2","key3"}; -- An array of valid keys.
+		Enabled = true; -- The thread will yield until key is validated Keys = {"key1","key2","key3"}; -- An array of valid keys.
 Recommended to set this to nil if GrabKeyFromSite is true FileName = "Key"; -- Must keep it unique, otherwise other scripts using FPSLibrary may overwrite your file RememberKey = true; -- Will not ask for the key unless key has expired